mynkv/Samsung-PD-/README.md

 Simulation results for GLS:<br><br>
 <img width="1400" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/9f38bb7643eaa2609fd3595fec3307b14e36915d/%23day4/1_ter_GLS.png"><br>	<br>

-For this example simulation result when design was simulated with the testbench and when the netlist was simulated with the testbench are same so there are no synthesis simulation mismatches, or the design is correct.
+In this particular case, the simulation results obtained from running the design with the testbench and simulating the netlist with the same testbench match perfectly.
+As a result, there are no indications of synthesis simulation mismatches, underscoring the correctness of the design.

 </details><br>

 <details>